 In the U.S., when a worker has fallen and been injured or killed, there are stricter laws and regulations by the U. S. federal government.
 The same fall in the U.S. would not have been the worker’s fault according to the Center for Construction Research and Training (www.cpwr.com).
 The condition of the worksite and the training for the worker was the responsibility of the employer.
 That means that the owner, the contractor and the subcontractor have had to become very involved in the creation of a safe work site and making sure that workers have had work site training.
 No worker would be expected to climb an unsafe scaffold and if he had climbed that scaffold, the contractor or sub-contractor would have been liable for damages due to a lack of safety training for the worker.
 The widow and children would have received a sum of money to help with expenses.

-The situation that created the opportunity for disaster could have visited any business that was building a new building or having the roof repaired on the existing building.
-What has always been different was the type of preventive measures that had been taken and what were the responsibilities of the business operations involved.
+The situation that created the opportunity for disaster could have visited any business building a new building or having the roof repaired on the existing building.
+What has always been different was the type of preventive measures that had been taken and what the responsibilities of the business operations involved.
 Underlying the understanding of the accidents in each country were the domestic laws in place.
 An international company, as an outsider, might have been held to higher standards based on ethical/cultural universals.
 This is especially true for a company that is expanding from the U.S. Becker says that as far back as the 1200’s, there were cultural/ethical universals that placed the preservation of life and society at its core.
 Velasquez and Rostonkowski found that people of every nation were bound by “certain fundamentals of wrong and right” and that adult reasoning had given every adult the ability to be “aware of those fundamental moral principle” (1985 as cited by Becker and Fritzsche, 1987).

 In addition, globalization has been a transformational process and has created an awareness of cultural similarities and differences globally (Maklouf, 2014).
+Weave in with intro, so you could include this sentiment, then ask the senior management team to develop a response.

 France has become more open to globalization efforts over the past 10 years.
 There has been growth in the emphasis on international trade with China, Germany and the U.S (Meunier, 2010).
 With that increased acceptance of international trade, an increased awareness of ethical universals has come to be a factor in business decisions, particularly for the new foreign based companies.